Skip to main content

 A strong licensing strategy gives you the flexibility to serve various market segments.
 Let's explore key models you can implement — each with its own strengths and ideal use cases.

-Proprietary Licenses: Your Foundation for Revenue Protection
+Proprietary Licenses: Your Foundation for Revenue Protection:

 These licenses grant customers rights to use your software while restricting modification or redistribution.
-Proprietary licenses are ideal when your software’s core value is driven by proprietary algorithms or intellectual property.
+Proprietary licenses are ideal when your software's core value is driven by proprietary algorithms or intellectual property.
+In short: when control and IP protection are paramount, this is the model of choice.

-Subscription-Based License Models: Predictable Revenue Streams
+Subscription-Based License Models: Predictable Revenue Streams:

 The subscription model continues to dominate SaaS for good reason.
 Customers pay recurring fees — monthly, quarterly, or annually — for access.
+Benefits include:

-• Stable, predictable revenue
+Stable, predictable revenue

-• Lower entry barriers for customers
+Lower entry barriers for customers

-• Easier upsell and cross-sell opportunities
+Easier upsell and cross-sell opportunities

 Subscription models also foster long-term relationships, giving you deeper insight into evolving customer needs.

-Usage-Based or Consumption Licenses: Aligning Value with Cost
+Usage-Based or Consumption Licenses: Aligning Value with Cost:

 Usage-based models tie costs directly to value received — a powerful approach for customers with variable or unpredictable needs.
+Common metrics include:

-• API calls
+API calls

-• Data processing
+Data processing

-• Transactions completed
+Transactions completed

 This model creates alignment between customer success and your revenue — a win-win dynamic for both sides.
+For a deeper walkthrough, see The Dummies Guide to Usage-Based Billing.

-Feature-Based Licenses: Maximizing Market Penetration
+Feature-Based Licenses: Maximizing Market Penetration:

 Feature-based licensing lets you offer different product tiers (basic, pro, enterprise), enabling you to serve diverse customer segments without separate codebases.
+You can:

-• Attract cost-sensitive customers with basic offerings
+Attract cost-sensitive customers with basic offerings

-• Upsell power users to advanced features
+Upsell power users to advanced features

-• Streamline product maintenance and updates
+Streamline product maintenance and updates

 This model is especially useful for horizontal markets where customer needs vary widely.

-Floating/Concurrent Use Licenses: Flexibility for Enterprise Customers
+Floating/Concurrent Use Licenses: Flexibility for Enterprise Customers:

 Floating licenses let multiple users share a license pool, with a fixed number of concurrent users.
+Ideal for:

-• Large enterprises with shifting user bases
+Large enterprises with shifting user bases

-• Companies with seasonal or shift-based staffing
+Companies with seasonal or shift-based staffing

-• Collaborative environments
+Collaborative environments

 By offering this flexibility, you gain an edge in complex enterprise sales cycles.